 Inspecting for future issues is kind of a stage within each stage.
 FSEs are doing this at all times as they move through their checklist of maintenance tasks.
 Their training tells them where to look for potential issues and deteriorating parts that might fail before the next scheduled maintenance rolls around.
 Any items needing attention will be recorded on a service report and given to the staff at the service site for their records.
 The report may suggest replacement parts to keep on-hand and preventive measures users can take to keep the system in good working order between visits.
 If a problem is imminent, the FSE will recommend more immediate action.
 Whatever the results, a trained eye for identifying future problems is invaluable to reducing downtime.

+In summary, a PM visit should include verification of functions (movement, X-ray production, image acquisition), interior cleaning, electrical and mechanical tests, and inspection for future issues.
 Regular preventive maintenance prevents downtime and saves money.
-It's the most important action you can take to affect the functional quality and working life of your X-ray equipment- especially if the maintenance is thorough enough to include all of the stages mentioned above.
+Keeping up on your X-ray scanners maintenance is the most important action you can take to affect the functional quality and working life of your X-ray equipment- especially if the maintenance is thorough enough to include all of the stages mentioned above.

 If you'd like to learn more about scheduling preventive maintenance for your X-ray system, Block Imaging's Service Team can help with PM program subscriptions or time and materials options.
 You can click the button below to tell us about your equipment and schedule.